GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

 file inside the `conf` directory.

 ## Configure Spark
+Note that you do not need to configure Hadoop in order to use the GCS connector with Spark.

-Spark may not install a Hadoop `core-site.xml` in its `conf` dir, so you may need to create one or, alternatively, set `spark.hadoop.*` properties in the `spark-defaults.conf` file (see
+If you are using Spark with Hadoop, Spark may not install a Hadoop `core-site.xml` in its `conf` dir, so you may need to create one or, alternatively, set `spark.hadoop.*` properties in the `spark-defaults.conf` file (see
 [Custom Hadoop/Hive Configuration](https://spark.apache.org/docs/latest/configuration.html#custom-hadoophive-configuration)).

-For example, instead of setting the required properties in `core-site.xml`, you can set the properties in `spark-defaults.conf`:
+Otherwise, with Spark the preferred configuration is to set the following properties in `spark-defaults.conf` instead of using `core-site.xml`:

 ```
 spark.hadoop.google.cloud.auth.service.account.enable       true